SkyKick/SkyKick.NinjectWorkshop.WordCounting/ReadMe.md

 #### Chapter 7 Factories and File Input

-We have just recieved a new requirement: Out application must be able to read and count words from File in addition to a reading and counting from a Web Server.
+We have just recieved a new requirement: Our application must be able to read and count words from File in addition to a reading and counting from a Web Server.

 This will require a bit of a redesign as the initial design was tightly coupled with the idea of reading from Web pages.